 Landlords, already having gobbled half of our loaf-of-protections baked in January, are still hungry for more.
 Under the direction of their industry group, Apartment Association of Greater Los Angeles, the landlords last week called an all-hands-on-deck meeting to gin up support for candidates who are opposed to better rent stabilization policies.

 My source says that AAGLA would endorse Les Friedman (Councilmember Gold’s man), Vera Markowitz (prominent in the pro-Measure HH campaign), and Elliot Finkel.
-None of them explicitly or implicitly endorsed new protections for renters.
-Good to know!
+None of them have explicitly or implicitly endorsed new protections for renters.
+Also good to know!